fynv/Scratcher/README.md

 The second curve controls the volume of the sound effect.

-Optionally, the sound-effect can be mixed with a BGM music in real time.
+Optionally, the sound-effect can be mixed with a BGM in real time.

 DJ Scratching resources can be found on internet, for example:
 [https://soundsozai.com/dj-scratch-samples/](https://soundsozai.com/dj-scratch-samples/)